Monadical-SAS/minecraft_skin_generator/README.md

   $ python bin/minecraft-skins.py output-skin.png "A man in a purple suit wearing a tophat"
   ```

-5. The output skin will be saved into the "output-skin.png" and should similar to this:
+5. The output skin will be saved into "output-skin.png" and should be similar to this:

   ![images/purple.png](images/purple.png)